BonneGueule x Maharishi: our olive “Custom pant”

 A clothing brand that collaborates on toys, it must be said that this is not common!

-Skate-wise, they have released a few series of boards , notably under their MHI label.
-Whether it’s camo dpmhi or Futura. , many stars wore them :
+Skateboard-wise, they've released a few series of boards , notably under their MHI label.
+Whether it's camo dpmhi or Futura. , many stars wore them :

 jay z maharishi pant

-Hip-hop magna Jay-Z, in his Snopant Maharishi.
+Hip-hop mogul Jay-Z, in his Maharishi Snopant.

 Our BonneGueule x Maharishi pants

-bonnegueule x maharishi cut
+bonnegueule x maharishi coupe

 The BonneGueule x Maharishi pants!

-maharishi bonnegueule pants cut
+Maharishi Bonnegueule pants cut

 drawstring waist

-triangle yoke
+triangle insert

 maharishi knee seams

-As has often happened to me when I wore Maharishi pants, people will notice that there is something special about this collaboration, but they will have a hard time saying precisely why.
-That’s the magic of this cut!
+As has often happened to me when I wore Maharishi pants, people will notice that there is something special about this collaboration, but they will have a hard time saying exactly why.
+That's the magic of this cut!

 It's quite complicated to explain in writing, you really have to try it to understand.